Topic: Filing a Motorcycle Accident Injury Claim

 Q: Can you recover non-economic damages for your injuries?

-A: If you were injured in a motorcycle accident you may be entitled to the following damages:
+A: If you were injured in a motorcycle accident in Dallas, Plano, Fort Worth or anywhere in the DFW area, you may be entitled to the following damages:

 - Past and future pain and suffering;